I live in Staffordshire, England, where I enjoy the pastimes of real ale, photography, camping and good days out.

 EXIF information for each photograph in this article can be found by clicking on the source link listed below each image.
 Once on the source page, scroll down.

 Metering and Exposure

-Exposure for each image of the photoset was either spot or multi segment metered with the camera set in manual mode then the exposure taken if I deemed the end result would be blur-free.
+Exposure for each image of the photoset was either spot or multi-segment metered with the camera set in manual mode.
+Then the exposure was taken if I deemed the end result would be blur-free.
 Some of the images were hastily shot in auto mode, as in one or two instances, I was perched perilously close to cliff edges, and I didn't really want to be there.
-In most instances I wanted full depth of field and stopped down to f/16.
+In most instances, I wanted full depth of field and stopped down to f/16.